A complete guide to OCR Twenty First Century GCSE Chemistry

 OCR Twenty First Century GCSE Chemistry practical themes

 Where students lose marks The most common mistake on titration questions is misreading the burette or quoting too many decimal places.
-Always read to the nearest 0.05 cm³ and ignore the first rough titre when averaging concordant results.
-Examiners will not award full marks for a calculation built on a wrong reading.
+Always read to the nearest 0.05 cm³ and ignore the first rough titre when averaging concordant results – mark schemes don't award full marks for calculations built on a misread titration.

 Grading and tier choice